bernedom/bernedom.github.io/_posts/2025-06-29-most-common-cmake-mistakes.md

 ---
 layout: post
 title: "The 7 CMake anti-patterns that keep wasting your time"
 description: "CMake is powerful, but often blamed for bad build experiences.
 Most of the frustration, though, comes from avoidable mistakes.
-Here are 7 common CMake anti-patterns that waste your time—and how to fix them."
+Here are 7 common CMake anti-patterns that waste your time - and how to fix them."
 thumbnail: images/cmake-logo.png
 ---

-If that sounds familiar, you're not alone.
+**"CMake is hard and our builds are a nightmare!"** If that sounds familiar, you're not alone.
 CMake has a reputation for being painful to use - but most of that pain comes from bad practices, not the tool itself.In this post, I’ll break down 7 of the most common CMake anti-patterns I see in real projects.
 These issues often creep in from legacy setups or lack of modern CMake knowledge, and they tend to slow teams down, cause frustration, and make build systems nearly unmaintainable.

 Let’s fix that.